State Policy Network: Roe Awards

 The Roe Award, first presented in 1992, is named after SPN founder Thomas A. Roe.
 It honors individuals who have successfully promoted free market philosophy while displaying innovation and accomplishment in public policy.
 The physical statue is an eagle, "a symbol of liberty with courage and conviction necessary for its preservation".

 Overton Award

-The Overton Award was created in 2003 after the death of Joseph P. Overton at age 43.
+The Overton Award was created in 2003 after the death of Joseph Overton at age 43.
 Overton is known for the idea, posthumously called the Overton window, about the range of policies politically acceptable to the mainstream at a given time.

 The award is given to chief operating officers or executive vice presidents of non-profit free market organizations who demonstrate the personal qualities that Overton possessed.
 These include humility in supporting their peers, leadership that builds a team, and developing strategies that magnify the ideas and influence of their organization.
 As of 2022, the award had been given five times.